A Diagrammatic Temperley-Lieb Categorification: Irreducible Representations

 \subsection{Cell Modules}

 The Temperley-Lieb algebra has the structure of a cellular algebra, a concept first defined by Graham and Lehrer \cite{GL}.
-We will not go into detail on cellular algebras here, because for $\mc{TL}$ everything can be described pictorially.

 One feature of cellular algebras is that they are equipped with certain modules known as \emph{cell modules}.
-Cell modules provide a complete set of non-isomorphic irreducibles when the algebra is semisimple (as is the case for $\mc{TL}$ with generic $t$), and can be used to understand irreducibles even when the algebra is not semisimple.
-They come equipped with a basis and a bilinear form, making them obvious candidates for categorification.
+Cell modules provide a complete set of non-isomorphic irreducible modules in many cases (such as $\mTL$ in type $A$).
+Cell modules come equipped with a basis and a bilinear form, making them obvious candidates for categorification.
+We will not go into detail on cellular algebras here, or even use their general properties; instead we will describe the cell modules explicitly and pictorially for the case of $\mTL$, where things are unusually simple.
+Nothing in this section or the next is particularly original, and we state some standard results without proof.

-Let us describe them topologically.
-A $(n,m)$ \emph{diagram} is a 1-manifold embedded on the planar strip whose boundary consists of $n$ bottom points and $m$ top points.
-This is a crossingless matching which may have additional circles.
-These can be partitioned by the number of \emph{through-strands} there are in each diagram, that is, the number of strands which match a bottom endpoint to a top endpoint.
-Any $(n,m)$ diagram with $k$ through-strands can be expressed as the concatenation of a $(n,k)$ diagram with a $(k,m)$ diagram, and if there were no circles in the original diagram, this decomposition is unique.
-A $(n,k)$ diagram with exactly $k$ through-strands (i.e. all $k$ of the top strands go to the bottom) and no circles is called a \emph{cap diagram}, since it has an isotopy representative with only caps, and no cups.
-The vertical flip of this is called a $(k,n)$ \emph{cup diagram}.